 Another difference is that Java programs are platform independent — any mobile unit or standard computer that can run a Java Virtual Machine can launch a Java app.
 In contrast, Python programs must be compiled to convert your code into code that different operating systems can comprehend.

 Ruby on Rails

 Ruby on Rails handles background tasks seamlessly, is useful for building quick web app prototypes, has a good community and is relatively easy to use at first, but it can get overly complicated as a project expands.
-Ruby was designed initially to make developing programs fun.
+Ruby on Rails was designed initially to make learning to code programs fun.
 This philosophy is the reason there are several ways to complete a task.
 In comparison, Python believes in a similar philosophy of adhering to a single method to achieve a goal.